 Or if you liked the story about Agloe so much that you wished you could have a map where it was included, now is your time!

-And if you have a bottle that you can’t seem to find an opener for, you can now use a vintage one from a New York brewery.
+If you have a bottle that you can’t seem to find an opener for, you can now use a vintage one.

-It’s not easy parting with the stuff I’ve collected from all over, but I take solace in knowing that Exploring Upstate followers are just as excited as I am about places to visit in our region.
-I know you’ll all take care of this stuff just as carefully as I have and enjoy it as much as I do.
+It’s not easy parting with the stuff I’ve collected, but I take solace in knowing that Exploring Upstate followers are just as excited as I am about places to visit in our region.
+I know you’ll take care of this stuff just as carefully as I have.
+Plus, you’ll enjoy it as much as I have.

 If you’re in the Rochester area and want to save on shipping, I’d be happy to meet up.
 Happy travels and safe shopping!!